hhhzzyang/HZUI_comfyui_headless_backend/README.md

 # Status
 Under Development
 # To Do list
-.
-Decide the content of json file for convinient management .
-Workflow management front-end
+.Decide the content of json file for convinient management .Workflow management front-end
-.
-Workflow "import" like module in another workflow
-.
-Finish workflow to app package function
+.Workflow "import" like module in another workflow .Finish workflow to app package function